Ci303/monitor-switcher/README.md

 ## Third-Party Tool Setup

-This repository no longer redistributes NirSoft binaries.
-Download `MultiMonitorTool` from the official NirSoft page and place these files beside the built app executable:
+Download `MultiMonitorTool` from the official NirSoft page and place these files beside the built app executable.
+There is a download button within the settings menu of this app:

 - `MultiMonitorTool.exe`
 - `MultiMonitorTool.cfg`